derbartigelady/Tac/README.md

 --------------------------------
 Privacy

-- This watchface does not connect to the internet or garmin- / google- / apple-servers
+- this watchface does not connect to the internet or garmin- / google- / apple-servers
 - the only external data use are GPS signals
 - best deal for privacy/battery/features: Enduro 3 is a Fenix 8 without microphone or speaker (only vibration)